RealTriassic/Harbor/README.md

 # Harbor

-An Alpine based VM with root acess.
+An Alpine based VM with root access.

 ## Description

-Harbor is a Alpine based VM with root acess built to use on platforms which uses Docker Containers to deploy services.
+Harbor is a Alpine based VM with root access built to use on platforms which uses Docker Containers to deploy services.
 It is a single file piece of code made using Golang.

 ## Getting Started